PracticalGenomics/cogaps-on-sciserver/README.md

 This course was created from [this GitHub template](https://github.com/jhudsl/OTTR_Template).

-You can see the rendered course material here: {Link to rendered bookdown and/or to the Leanpub.}
+You can see the rendered course material here: [practicalgenomics.github.io/cogaps-on-sciserver/](https://practicalgenomics.github.io/cogaps-on-sciserver/)

 If you would like to contribute to this course material, take a look at the [getting started GitHub wiki pages](https://github.com/jhudsl/OTTR_Template/wiki).